richardthorp/rodeo/testing.md

 #### **/request_entity_too_big (413 error)**
 It has not been possible to test this route function due to issues with running the app on a development server.
 When testing this function, the connection to the server cuts out and the 413 error is not returned.
 This issue has been noted on [Stack Overflow with users saying]("https://stackoverflow.com/questions/19911106/flask-file-upload-limit") that when the app is moved to a production server, the issue is resolved.

+### Found Bugs
+A bug was found where adding more than 8 instruction text inputs on **/add_recipe** and **/edit_recipe** would make the browser window unresponsive.
+The problem was due to a conflict between the function used to render new instruction rows in scripts.js and a jQuery plugin that was being used to make the ingredient text boxes automatically grow to accomodate any text inserted into the input.
+The jQuery plugin has now been removed from the app and the problem has been resolved.

+A user reported an issue with adding an image to a recipe, despite the image conforming to the size and file requirements.
+This was using a 2015 Macbook Pro running OS Sierra 10.12.6 and Chrome (version 90.0.4430.85).
+The file upload functionality has been extensively tested on several other devices and it has not been able to reproduce the issue.